coldclimate/omnomfrickinnom/content/blog/2021-01-09-courgette-fritters.markdown

 ## Do

 * Squeeze the liquid out of the courgette as much as possible.
 I did it in small handfuls and went through the whole bowl a few times
-* Add all the rest of the ingrediants except the oil and feta and mix until it's stiff enough to hold it's shape.
+* Add all the rest of the ingredients except the oil and feta and mix until it's stiff enough to hold it's shape.
 Add the flour bit at a time is probably a good idea
 * Put about a centimeter of oil into a pan and get hot.
-It does't want to be smoking because the fritters will burn before they cook through.
+It doesn't want to be smoking because the fritters will burn before they cook through.
 It takes a bit of practice.
 * Add blobs of the mixture to the pan, a big bigger than a heaped teaspoon or so.
 Press them down when they go in so they stand a chance of cooking through.
 I could get five in my 10inch pan
 * Flip them over once they have coloured and set
 * I had a plate under a low grill to keep them warm on